Fifield, Oxfordshire: History

 The toponym is probably derived from its Old English name of Fifhides.
-The Domesday book of 1086 records Fifield:
+The Domesday Book of 1086 records Fifield:

 "Henry de Ferrers holds Fifield There are five hides.
 Land for seven ploughs.
 Now in demesne 2 ploughs and 4 slaves and 9 villans with 4 bordars have 5 ploughs.
 There are 24 acres of meadow.
 Pasture one league in length and one breadth.
 It was and is worth 100 shillings."

 Parish church

 The Church of England parish church of St John the Baptist is early 13th-century with a 14th-century tower and porch.
 The nave was partly rebuilt in 1840.
-It was restored in 1897 to designs by TE Colcutt, who added the north vestry.
+It was restored in 1897 to designs by T. E. Collcutt, who added the north vestry.
 The church is a Grade II* listed building.
 The tower has a ring of three bells.
 The second bell was cast in about 1399 by a bell-foundry that then existed in Wokingham, Berkshire.
 Abraham II Rudhall of Gloucester cast the tenor bell in 1725.
 James Bagley of Chacombe, Northamptonshire cast the treble bell in 1746.
 For technical reasons the bells are currently unringable.
 St John's also has a Sanctus bell that was cast by an unknown founder around 1499.
 St John's parish is part of the Benefice of Shipton-under-Wychwood with Milton-under-Wychwood, Fifield and Idbury.